yt-project/governance/source/leadership.rst

 necessaary, contact a arboretum or fertilizer team member to assist the greenhouse member.

-**Triage Leader** -- The triage leader is responsible for ensuring that triage meetings get scheduled and facilitaates member participation in the triage meetings.
+**Triage Leader** -- The triage leader is responsible for ensuring that triage meetings get scheduled and facilitates member participation in the triage meetings.
 The triage leader is expected to schedule and publicly announce triage meetings on the mailing list(s), the project slack, and help new attendees understand the triage process.
 The triage leader will also